-As Maryland’s premier school law firm, Carney, Kelehan, Bresler, Bennett & Scherr has unparalleled experience in education law and is uniquely positioned to assist school systems in responding to a wide variety of legal issues impacting school systems, including those traditionally viewed as outside the realm of school law.
+As Maryland’s premier education law firm, Carney, Kelehan, Bresler, Bennett & Scherr has unparalleled experience in education law and is uniquely positioned to assist school systems in responding to a wide variety of legal issues impacting school systems, including those traditionally viewed as outside the realm of education law.

 Providing legal services to public school systems for more than four decades, CarneyKelehan serves as counsel to superintendents and local boards of education for numerous Maryland school systems including Montgomery, Howard, Anne Arundel, Wicomico, Somerset, Washington, Carroll, Allegany, Queen Anne’s, St. Mary’s and Cecil counties.
 Additionally, we provide specialized services as needed to several other Maryland school systems.